thmscly/rachel-cox-art-stripe-shopping-app/README.md

 This is an e-commerce web app to showcase and sell the artwork of Rachel Cox.

-It's built using Laravel 9 as a back-end structure wit React on the client side.
+It's built using Laravel 9 as a back-end structure with React on the client side.

 It's also utilizing Stripe as a payment processor.